 Christ’s commendation had come to Paul of Tarsus.

-Henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing.
+Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing.
 (II Timothy 4:8)

 Peter also had been notified of his own homecoming:

-Knowing that shortly I must put off this my tabernacle, even as our Lord Jesus Christ hath shewed me.
+knowing that shortly I must put off my tent, just as our Lord Jesus Christ showed me.
 (II Peter 1:14)

 We understand, therefore, that death is not meant to be the cutting down of the believer by tragic circumstances at some unfortunate, ill-timed hour.
 As is true of all other areas of our Christian experience, our physical death is to come as a normal, necessary aspect of our pilgrimage.